MicrosoftDocs/power-automate-docs/articles/minit/mathematical-operations.md

 ## FLOOR([value])

-returns the greatest integer smaller than or equal to the given number
+Returns the greatest integer smaller than or equal to the given number.

 **Parameters:**